readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 For example, if you have a project named ``example-docs`` with a custom domain ``https://docs.example.com``, then your documentation will be served at ``https://example-docs.readthedocs.io`` and ``https://docs.example.com``.
-Without specifying a canonical URL, a search engine like Google will index both domains.
+Without your documentation website defining its canonical URL, a search engine like Google will index both domains.

 You'll want to use ``https://docs.example.com`` as your canonical domain.
 This means that when Google indexes a page like ``https://example-docs.readthedocs.io/en/latest/``,